 You know the sensation all too well: you snap your eyes shut while your hand rockets to the side of your face.
 Having eaten or drank something that wreaked havoc on one of your teeth, you learn that the pain doesn’t last long, but it can happen constantly as you go about your day.

 Although tooth nerve pain isn't fun, it's something almost everyone has experienced.
 Whether it's from a cavity or a cracked tooth, aggravating the tooth's nerve is a common path to the pain you feel.
 Here are some foods and drinks to avoid when suffering from tooth pain, and some insight into how the nerve becomes exposed in the first place.

 Dentin comes next, although it's not as dense as your enamel or cementum.
-Contained within the dentin are microscopic tubules, all of which connect to the tooth's pulp.
-The pulp houses a tooth's nerves, so when the dentin has worn away, certain foods and drinks can reach the nerves via the tubules, resulting in tooth sensitivity.
+Contained within the dentine are microscopic tubules, all of which connect to the tooth's pulp.
+The pulp houses a tooth's nerves, so when the dentine has worn away, certain foods and drinks can reach the nerves via the tubules, resulting in tooth sensitivity.

 Foods to Avoid

 Identifying which foods are the culprits of your pain allows you to focus on what you should consume to mitigate the irritation.
 The most common types of foods associated with nerve pain are hot and cold, sugary and sweet, and acidic and sour.
 Remember that drinks fall into these categories, too.
 Ice water, coffee, and tea hot or iced can all make you wince in pain, as noted by the ADA.
 Anything with high sugar content, such as desserts, fizzy and sports drinks, can contribute to enamel erosion as well.